meirizarrygelpi/rational/README.md

 ```
 Zorn octonions are commonly known as [split-octonions](https://en.wikipedia.org/wiki/Split-octonion).
 The type is named after M.A.
 Zorn, who developed a vector-matrix algebra for working with split-octonions.

-Alternatively, you can obtain the Zorn octonions from a complex Cayley-Dickson construct with `rational.Cockle` values; or from a perplex Cayley-Dickson construct with `rational.Cockle` values.
+Alternatively, you can obtain the Zorn octonions from an *elliptic* Cayley-Dickson construct with `rational.Cockle` values; or from a *hyperbolic* Cayley-Dickson construct with `rational.Cockle` values.

 ### rational.Ultra

 The `rational.Ultra` type represents a rational ultra number.
-It corresponds to a null Cayley-Dickson construct with `rational.Supra` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Supra` values.
 The dual unit elements are denoted `α`, `β`, `γ`, `δ`, `ε`, `ζ`, and `η`.
 The multiplication rules are:
 ```go
 	Mul(α, α) = Mul(β, β) = Mul(γ, γ) = 0
 	Mul(δ, δ) = Mul(ε, ε) = Mul(ζ, ζ) = Mul(η, η) = 0